Here Are the 3 Elements to Building a Foundation of Self-Confidence

-This can impact people of marginalized groups, like immigrants or differently-abled folks, on an even larger scale.
-For Packnett, that informs her emphasis on working “the muscle of confidence” with students in her classroom.
+This can impact people of marginalized groups, like immigrants or people with disabilities, on an even larger scale.
+For Packnett Cunningham, that informs her emphasis on working “the muscle of confidence” with students in her classroom.

 Describing confidence as a muscle feels particularly intentional, because it’s not something that you, at the snap of a finger, can embody.
 As reported by Quartz, confidence isn’t a personality trait.
 Instead, think of it as a quality that’s “gained through experience.”